my-devices/sdk/README.md

     make -s WEBTUNNEL_DISABLE_TLS=1 DEFAULT_TARGET=shared_release

-For a cross-build for an embedded target, you must specify the build configuration in the call to ./configure and the final call to GNU make.
+For a cross-build for an embedded target, you must specify the build configuration in the call to `./configure` and the final call to GNU make.

     ./configure --cflags=-DPOCO_UTIL_NO_XMLCONFIGURATION --no-tests --no-samples --static --config=Angstrom
     make -s -j8 DEFAULT_TARGET=static_release
     export POCO_BASE=`pwd`
     cd WebTunnel/Agent
     make -s POCO_CONFIG=Angstrom DEFAULT_TARGET=shared_release

 ## Building on Windows

 For Windows, you'll need Visual C++.
 Any version from 2008 to 2017 is fine.

-The easiest way to build on Windows is to open the proper *SDK_vsNNN.sln* solution for you preferred version of Visual Studio.
+The easiest way to build on Windows is to open the proper `SDK_vsNNN.sln` solution for you preferred version of Visual Studio.
-*SDK_vs90.sln* is for Visual Studio 2008, *SDK_vs120.sln* is for Visual Studio 2013, etc.
+`SDK_vs90.sln` is for Visual Studio 2008, `SDK_vs120.sln` is for Visual Studio 2013, etc.
-Then, build the *release_static_mt*, which will produce self-contained statically linked executables for *WebTunnelAgent* and the other programs.
+Then, build the `release_static_mt` configuration, which will produce self-contained statically linked executables for *WebTunnelAgent* and the other programs.

-Alternatively, you can run one of the *build_vsNNN.cmd* scripts.
-For Visual Studio 2008, run *build_vs90.cmd*, for Visual Studio 2013 run *build_vs120.cmd*:
+Alternatively, you can run one of the `build_vsNNN.cmd` scripts.
+For Visual Studio 2008, run `build_vs90.cmd`, for Visual Studio 2013 run `build_vs120.cmd`, etc.:

     git clone https://github.com/my-devices/sdk.git
     cd sdk
     build_vs120

-The statically linked executables will be located in *WebTunnel\WebTunnelAgent\bin\static_mt*, *WebTunnel\WebTunnelClient\bin\static_mt*, etc.
+The statically linked executables will be located in `WebTunnel\WebTunnelAgent\bin\static_mt`, `WebTunnel\WebTunnelClient\bin\static_mt`, etc.

 You can also use the buildwin.cmd script for greater flexibility.
 Run it without arguments to see available options.
-Also, see README_POCO for more information.
+Also, see [README_POCO](README_POCO) for more information.